 - See past conversations with customers and take corrective action

 - Automate replies

 Learn more by reading ManyChat’s post about its Key Instagram Automation Features.

 How are you using Instagram to sell products?

 Instagram Shopping is just the beginning for entrepreneurs looking to boost sales on the Instagram app.
 There are many more platforms and strategies for you to sell products on social media.
 As more consumers get used to this exciting new shopping frontier, it’s up to your brand to deliver your products where new customers are spending a majority of their time: social media.

 Ready to create your business?
 Start your free trial of Shopify—no credit card required.

 Can you sell directly on Instagram?

-How do you sell things on Instagram?
+How do beginners sell on Instagram?